DePuy Synthes Attune Knee Replacement System Failures

 - Shedding of metal debris

-Many implant patients also reported experiencing the following complications due to the Attune Knee Replacement system failure:
+Many implant patients also reported to our knee implant attorneys experiencing the following complications due to the Attune Knee Replacement system failure:

 - Tibial loosening or instability when weight is put on the knee

 - Chronic or acute throbbing joint pain during rest and activity